metapragma/cepheus/README.md

 ## Cepheus

 Cepheus is inspired by these ideas.
 It utilizes modules from tachyons.io.
 These 53 modules cover the whole spectrum: typography to spacing, theming to elements.
-Cepheus provides the base building blocks which can be used to create modular, reusable UI components.
+Cepheus provides the base building blocks which can be used to create modular, reusable UI components and layouts.

 ### Usage Example